 What's the best DAB radio for you?
 No matter how many years go by – or how many newer, better-sounding audio standards come into vogue – the good ol' digital radio is still going strong.

-DAB radios make great gifts for that person who's difficult to buy for, or who doesn't necessarily care about the difference between FLAC and MP3.
-But the sheer variety of DAB radios available on the market by now can make finding the right one a pain.
+DAB radios also make great gifts for that person who's difficult to buy for, or who doesn't necessarily care about the difference between FLAC and MP3.
+However, the sheer variety of DAB radios available on the market by now can make finding the right one a pain.

 To save you the trouble, we've taken the best DAB radios in the country and rounded them up into a single unified list.

-So whether you're looking for a good digital radio for the kitchen, something for the bedside table, or a radio you can take on the go, we'll have the best option for you – whatever your budget.
+So whether you're looking for a decent-sounding digital radio for the kitchen, an alarm radio for your bedside table, or a radio you can take on the go, we'll have the best option for you – whatever your budget.
 Here are the 5 best DAB radios available in the UK today.

 Pure Evoke CF-6